Inverted Nipple Correction

 Seeking advice or treatment for inverted nipples?
 Dr. Daood is Australia’s expert in inverted nipple correction.

 Through inverted nipple correction, Dr. Daood can help women achieve a natural-looking nipple shape and appearance.
-During the surgery, our plastic surgeon will re-contour the nipple to improve the outward projection from the breast.
+During the surgery, our surgeon will re-contour the nipple to improve the outward projection from the breast.
 Women who are affected by nipples that either lie flat or are inverted are often troubled by self-consciousness caused by the aesthetic appearance of their nipples.
 Dr. Daood performs a wide range of breast procedures including breast augmentation, breast lift, and inverted nipple correction.

 1. What causes nipple inversion?